octobercms/docs/3.x/tailor/introduction.md

 name: Post
 ```

 The blueprint **handle** is a human readible approach to referencing a blueprint object.
 Using the above blueprint as a reference, we can reference the entries using the handle.
+Handles follow the PHP naming convention for namespaces and can be organised with the backslash `\` separator.

 ```ini
 [section blog]
 handle = "Blog\Post"
 ```

 The blueprint **uuid** is a unique identifier used when blueprints reference other blueprints.
 For example, when a field references a mixin.
+When first creating a blueprint, you can choose to not include a UUID and one will be magically created for you on the first migration.

 ```yaml
 _blog_content: